310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 T-Tetora-kun and Midori-kun are fighting!
 No matter what Anzu-dono or I say, they won’t listen…!

 I can’t do anything on my own!
 I’m too weak!
 I don’t have the capability to stop them from fighting!
 So, please, please…!
 I need your help!
-This is the only favor I’ll ever ask from you…!
+This is the only favor I’ll ever ask from you!
 {% endbubble %}

 <div toc>